Adroiti/docs-for-code-review-tools/Cppcheck/unusedStructMember.md

 ## Description

-struct member `structname::variable` is never used.
+Struct member is never used.

 ## Further Reading